FreddoIsHere/IVR-assignment/README.md

 - [How to run](#how-to-run)

 ## Installation guide

+### Already have an installed simulator
+If have already an installed simulator through the lab sessions, you only need to move some files across and install one additional package.
+To do this follow these steps:

+1. Clone the assignment repo: `git clone https://github.com/ccimrie/IVR-assignmnet`
+2. Change the name of your main.py within your IVR-Labs folder: `mv /path/to/folder/IVR-Labs/main.py /path/to/folder/IVR-Labs/main-labs.py`
+3. Copy across the assignment files: `cp -r /path/to/assignment/IVR-assignment/reacher3D /path/to/folder/IVR-Labs && /path/to/assignment/IVR-assignment/main.py /path/to/folder/IVR-Labs`
+4. Run the command: `WS=$PWD`
+5. Clone the pyquaternion repo: `git clone https://github.com/KieranWynn/pyquaternion.git`
+6. Go into this folder: `cd pyquaternion`
+7. Install: `pip install . -I --prefix $WS/VRInstall`
+8. Go to where main.py is: `cd $WS`

+You should now have the assignmnet setup ready alongside your lab setup.
+You will still need to follow the same procedure on how to run as you did for the labs.

 ### Virtual Machine Installation
 If you are using Windows you can install a Virtual Machine (VM) that can run Ubuntu and from here you will be able to install easier the openai gym framework.
 The steps briefly are: